0chain/0chain/code/go/0chain.net/smartcontract/storagesc/README.md

 For case, where blobber doesn't provide its service anymore.
 Thus the blobber will not be selected by SC for users' requests.
 But the blobber still should provide its service for all its opened offers (allocations).
-This allocations can't be extended by size or expiration time.
+This allocations can't be extended by size or expiration time but can be reduced.

 ##### Non zero capacity